Jinsl-lab/ComicGTN/README.md

 Rscript scan_for_kmers_motifs.R -i Peaks.bed -g mm10.fa -s "Mus musculus"
 ```
 ## Tutorials
 We provide a simple example demonstrating how to use ComicGTN to infer rare cell populations and visualize the results.
+Before starting this tutorial, please ensure you have completed all necessary steps outlined in README.md.
+If you encounter any issues during the process, feel free to contact us.
 [ComicGTN Tutorial on BMMC-bench-1](https://github.com/Jinsl-lab/ComicGTN/blob/main/tutorial/example.ipynb)